 Complement and compliment, don’t detriment your destination and their culture.

 Ask questions, don’t just make demands.
 Travel is about learning other cultures, exploring other places, being open to new foods and traditions.
-Not forcing your habits on the inhabitants, you are visiting.
-You learn so much about a particular culture by trying their food and drink.
-Alos, you learn more by listening than talking!
+(Don’t be on the search for Starbucks).
+You learn so much about a particular culture by trying their food and drink, music and crafts.
+Also, you learn more by listening than talking!

 Ask yourself, “am I a good tourist?”

-Did the destination I visited benefit from my time there?
+Did the destination I visited benefit from my visit?

 Did I help to support the local people?